trumank/uesave-rs/README.md

-  to-json    Convert binary save to plain text JSON from-json  Convert JSON back to binary save edit       Launch $EDITOR to edit a save file as JSON in place help       Print this message or the help of the given subcommand(s)
+  to-json    Convert binary save to plain text JSON from-json  Convert JSON back to binary save edit       Launch $EDITOR to edit a save file as JSON in place help       Print this message or the help of the gi ven subcommand(s)

 Options:
   -h, --help     Print help information